davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 #### Computing extension checksums
 Whoa, where did that hash come from?
-It's a checksum of one of the extension's metadata file.
+It's a checksum of one of the extension's metadata files.
 We can download that file from `vsassets.io` and grab its checksum:

 ```bash
 $ curl https://b4dm4n.gallery.vsassets.io/_apis/public/gallery/publisher/b4dm4n/extension/nixpkgs-fmt/0.0.1/assetbyname/Microsoft.VisualStudio.Services.VSIXPackage | sha256sum